-The Lapierre E-Sensium 200 would definitely make a good city e-bike or commuter bike.
-Its comfortable frame geometry, narrow bars and responsive handling lend itself to urban riding, coupled with the light weight and excellent braking power.
+The Lapierre E-Sensium 200 would make a good city e-bike or commuter bike.
+Its comfortable frame geometry, narrow bars and responsive handling lend itself to urban riding, coupled with the lightweight and excellent braking power.

-If you’re after a decent but affordable flat bar electric road bike, there’s quite a lot of choice out their now.
-The Lapierre E-Sensium 200 is good bike, and it stands up well to the competition.
-The Orbea Gain F30 is £100 cheaper, but uses Shimano Claris 2 x 8.
+If you’re after a decent but affordable flat bar electric road bike, there’s quite a lot of choice out there now.
+The Lapierre E-Sensium 200 is a good bike, and it stands up well to the competition.
+The Orbea Gain F30 is £100 cheaper but uses Shimano Claris 2 x 8.
 Ribble’s AL e flat bar e-bike is excellent value at £1899 and uses the excellent SRAM NX 1 x 11 groupset.

-The other area the Lapierre looses out to the competition is weight, and although it’s not overly heavy, it does come in at around a kilo heavier than the Orbea and Ribble.
+The other area the Lapierre loses out to the competition is weight, and although it’s not overly heavy, it does come in at around a kilo heavier than the Orbea and Ribble.

 Another option at this price would be the Boardman HYB 8.9e – this uses the Fazua Evation motor and a Shimano Deore 1 x 10 drivetrain.
 It is well over a kilo heavier than the Lapierre but does benefit from a removable drive system.

-If you’re after a quick urban commuter electric bike and are looking for something that can be carried up stairs without getting a hernia then the E-Sensium 200 is a contender and definitely worthy of consideration.
+If you’re after a quick urban commuter electric bike and are looking for something that can be carried upstairs without getting a hernia then the E-Sensium 200 is a contender and worthy of consideration.